Mentis123/Codex-Crawler/README.md

 - Multiple export formats (PDF, CSV, Excel)
 - Modular agent-based architecture for easy customization

-The settings panel lets you select a lookback period by days or weeks.
-Use the number field and unit selector to control how far back in time to search.

 ## Technology Stack

 - Python 3.11